The Pitching Mechanic June 2008

 Inverted W positions.

-Why anyone would want to emulate the timing and
+Why anyone would want to emulate the timing and pitching mechanics of

 frequently-injured pitchers like